aakarsh2126/Business-Churn-Rate-Pedicitor/README.md

 # Business-Churn-Rate-Pedicitor
-A python based Artificial Neural Network Model to Predict whether the customer will leave the bank or not.
+A python based Artificial Neural Network Model to Predict whether the customer will leave the bank or not.\n Libraries used
-Libraries used
 1.